GAFUGT/Growtopia-Autofarm/README.md

 step 6️⃣ --> /farm to stop it :)

-Please note that this program also includes autocollect now, added in the V4.4 update.
-/Autocollect to enable (choose between 500-1000ms to be safe)
+Please note that this program also includes autocollect now, added in the V4.4 update /Autocollect to enable (choose between 500-1000ms to be safe)

 Enjoy effortless farming!